RasaHQ/rasa/docs/docs/reference/rasa/shared/nlu/training_data/training_data.md

  | entity_roles_groups_used() -> bool
 ```

-Returns if any entity roles or groups are used anywhere in the training data.
+Checks if any entity roles or groups are used in the training data.

 #### number\_of\_examples\_per\_entity